 Delta Dental of Washington (referenced here simply as DDWA) is a member of the nationwide Delta Dental Plans Association.
 With a Delta Dental plan from DDWA, you join more than 80 million people across the nation who have discovered the value of our coverage.
+This policy is underwritten by Delta Dental of Washington and administered by Delta Dental of Wisconsin and/or its subsidiary, Wyssta Services.

-This document is your policy, which is a contract, and includes the Plan Overview Page.
-Please hold onto this document, it has answers to many questions about your dental coverage including eligibility, enrollment, changes to enrollment, benefits and claims administration.
+This document is your policy, which is a contract.
+Please hold onto this document, as it has answers to many questions about your dental coverage including eligibility, enrollment, changes to enrollment, benefits and claims administration.
+The Plan Overview Page, which shows your costs for this plan and how much we pay for your treatment, and application are also part of your policy.